 A night game in 2016 with my wife

-- In 2016, I ran the Karwendelmarsch (a 32-mile ultra-marathon with 7,500 ft of elevation gain in the Austrian Alps).
+- I have now run the Karwendelmarsch (a 32-mile ultra-marathon with 7,500 ft of elevation gain in the Austrian Alps) twice, in 2016 and 2017.
 I also ran the 2007 Vienna Marathon and the 2009 Chicago Marathon.

 Running through the Karwendelgebirge on the 2016 Karwendelmarsch between Scharnitz and Pertisau